KaniuBillows/seasearch-docs/manual/api/vector_search.md

 ## Vecoter Search
-We have developed vector search functionality as an extension for SeaSearch.
-The following introduces the related APIs.
+SeaSearch supports vector search.
+You can create an index containing a vector field.
+You can then save vectors (embeddings) generated from texts or images into the index.
+We'll introduce related APIs in this document.

 ### Creating a Vector Index
-To use the vector search feature, you must create a vector index.
-This can be done via mapping.
+To use the vector search feature, you first have to create an index containing a vector field.
+This can be done via mapping API.

+SeaSearch supports two types of vector index fields: `flat` and `ivfpq`.
+- Flat index directly save the input vectors.
+When searching for a vector, it simply computes the distances between the input vector and the saved vectors and returns the top K vectors nearest to the input vector.
+It's recommended to use this type if you have less than 100K vectors in the index.
+- [IVFPQ](https://towardsdatascience.com/similarity-search-with-ivfpq-9c6348fd4db3/) index uses a more efficient data structure to save the vectors.
+It requires less memory and less time to search for input vectors.
+If you have more than 100K vectors, you may consider using IVFPQ index.

-For example, we create an index and set the vector field in the document data to be written as "vec".
+For example, we create an index containing a vector field named "vec".
 The index type is set to `flat` and the vector dimension is `768`.

 ```
 [PUT] /es/${indexName}/_mapping